buntine/barcoders/README.md

 ## Tests

-Note, if you want to output actual image/svg files to the filesystem, set the `WRITE_TO_FILE` variable in the appropriate test modules.
+Note, if you want to output actual image/svg files to the filesystem for visual confirmation, set the `WRITE_TO_FILE` variable in the appropriate test modules.

 Full suite:
 ```